cdiggins/plato/README.md

 There are two other compilers in the works that use the same code base:

 1. An optimizing Plato to C# compiler
 2. A Plato to JavaScript compiler

+# Examples

+See [Structs.cs](https://github.com/cdiggins/plato/blob/main/PlatoTestGenerator/PlatoTestGenerator/Structs.cs) for an example of the library in action.
+See [generated.cs](https://github.com/cdiggins/plato/blob/main/Plato.Core/generated.cs) for an example of the code that the Plato source generator produces for those values.

 # Motivation